Quratulainalvi/Quratulainalvi/README.md

 •	Monitored campaign metrics using Google Analytics and provided regular reports on key performance indicators (KPIs).

-Project 2: Social Media Branding and Engagement Strategy
+### :fire:Project 2: Social Media Branding and Engagement Strategy

 Description: Developed and implemented a social media branding and engagement strategy, resulting in a 30% increase in followers and improved brand sentiment.